AdobeDocs/campaign-web.en/help/v8/call-center/gs-call-center.md

 You can use the call center channel in one of the following ways:

-* **Workflows**: add a Call center activity to your workflow and configure the basic settings and content.
+* **Workflows**: add a call center activity to your workflow and configure the basic settings and content.
 For detailed instructions on configuring workflows, refer to [this page](../workflows/gs-workflow-creation.md).
 * **Campaigns**: Once you create a campaign, you can add a call center delivery.
 For more information on setting up your campaign, refer to [this page](../campaigns/gs-campaigns.md).
 * **Stand-alone deliveries**: create a one-time call center delivery, without the need for workflows or campaigns.
 [Learn how to create a delivery](../msg/gs-deliveries.md)